MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Geolocation

-While you browse the web, websites may request your device’s location from Microsoft Edge.
-Data about your device’s location can be either precise or imprecise.
-For example, precise location is requested to provide driving direction to/from your specific location.
-Imprecise location may be requested to provide search results, news, and weather relevant to your general location.
+While you browse the web, websites may request your device's location from Microsoft Edge.
+Data about your device's location can be either precise or imprecise.
+For example, a precise location is requested to provide driving directions to or from your specific location.
+An imprecise location may be requested to provide search results, news, and weather relevant to your general location.

 Microsoft Edge supports the [Geolocation API](https://w3.org/TR/geolocation-api), which allows websites to access your precise location with your permission.
 Microsoft Edge always asks for your permission before granting websites access to your precise location.
-To manage the site-specific permissions or to always block sites from accessing your precise location, navigate to `edge://settings/content/location`.
+To manage the site-specific permissions or to always block sites from accessing your precise location, go to `edge://settings/content/location`.

 Microsoft Edge indicates when your precise location is being shared on the right side of the address bar.